apt-get install postfix

 # postmap /etc/postfix/virtual

-Then the local aliases need to be mapped to real email addresses (append to /etc/aliases
+Then the local aliases need to be mapped to real email addresses (append to /etc/aliases:

 alice-dracoblue-net: [email protected]